2-REC/hugo-myblog-theme/README.md

     - Only keep minimum, add as desired
         => For each language: scss file + entry in "_syntax.scss"
 - Gallery
-    - 3 modes: "one-by-one" (or "one"), "remote" and "at-once"
+    * Removed modes ("one-by-one", "remote" and "at-once")
+    * If "images" in front-matter: equivalent to "one-by-one" mode
-        - one-by-one: "caption" field will be used for each image
+      * "image", "caption" and "copyright" (if present) fields will be used for each image
-        - remote: Can additionally specify online images (by providing URL for "image" field)
-        - at-once: The "caption" field will not be used (default)
+      * If "image" starts with "http", the image will be considered as remote (online image)
+    * If no "images" in front-matter: equivalent to "at-once" mode
+      * Images obtained from "images" subdirectory
 * Recent posts
     * Added carousel from "Travelify" theme (uses "jQuery.cycle" library)
     * Added parameters for the slides transitions (transition effect, delay and duration)